Leafony/LeafonySTM32/README.md

 #include <LeafonySTM32.h>
 ```

-and then instanciate LeafonySTM32 class as a static variable.
+and then instantiate LeafonySTM32 class as a static variable.

 ```cpp
 static LeafonySTM32 leafony;